All Episodes

 That's right.

-they were sitting on their ass set.
+And all of these folks right here, they were sitting on their assets.

 That's right.

-You know what it's time to do.
+You know what it's time to do?

 It's time to vote them out.

-Why do you want people that is supposed to represent you, representing illegal aliens and sitting down on you?
+Why do you want people that is supposed to represent you representing illegal aliens and sitting down on you?

 That's right.

-When I see these here leaders, these congressional black caucus leaders sitting down, they are sitting down on the American people that they are supposed to represent.
+When I see these here, leaders, these congressional black caucus leaders sitting down, they are sitting down on the American people that they are supposed to represent.

 That's right.